 Ben Franklin is an OBX staple that happens to have some pretty awesome artwork painted on their building!
 The entire outside of the store has a seascape painted that’s perfect for taking instagram photos.
 You can even get yourself a souvenir inside!

 The Spot will soon be your new favorite place to cool off when you come to the Outer Banks.
 Serving up smoothies, ice cream, and their specialty acai bowls, The Spot in Nags Head is perfect for a sweet treat in between beach sessions.
 Treat yourself to an ice cream cone or a for a healthier treat grab a Loggerhead Bowl (pictured above).
 Not only are acai bowls super good for you, they photograph well too!

-Definitely make sure you have enough storage on your phone because you’ll want to take pictures of everything at The Elizabethan Gardens.
-With so many different plants and flowers, you won’t see anything you don’t like.
-Located at the Northend of Manteo, The Elizabethan Gardens will transport you to a garden fit for Queen Elizabeth herself.
+Make sure you have enough storage on your phone because you’ll want to take pictures of everything at The Elizabethan Gardens.
+There’s so many different plants and flowers, you won’t see anything you don’t like.
+Located at the North-end of Manteo, The Elizabethan Gardens will transport you to a garden fit for Queen Elizabeth herself.
 You’ll be a hit on Instagram with your pictures because honestly, who doesn’t love flowers?!

 Take a hike through Nags Head woods!
 With over 5 miles of trails, you’ll see wooded dunes, ponds, marsh and more!
 7 different trails are available to explore, even a trail for those who have disabilities to get out and experience the beauty of Nags Head woods!
 Any trail you pick will sure to be picture perfect!